-At Truth Legal we have specialist solicitors who can handle your care home injury claims, with many years’ experience and numerous cases handled.
+At Truth Legal we have specialist solicitors who can handle your care home injury compensation claims, with many years’ experience and numerous cases handled.

 Phone 01423 788 538 now for a free, no obligation consultation.